Johniereed/online-course-coupon/README.md

 # CFI Coupon Code 2024 🔥(Get 40% Discount)

-Are you looking for[ CFI coupon codes](https://bit.ly/3Zp3rVS) and discount in 2024?
+Are you looking for[ CFI coupon codes](https://bit.ly/3Zp3rVS) and discounts in 2024?

 Now you can get discounts of 40% or save flat $200 on your CFI membership plans today.